Colorectal Cancer: A Guide for Patients

 Beyond a definition of colorectal cancer, in this guide for patients you will find answers to questions such as:

 - What causes colorectal cancer?

 - What is important to know to get the optimal treatment?

 - What are the possible side effects of the treatment?

 - What happens after the treatment?

 This guide for patients has been prepared in collaboration with Anticancer Fund as a service to patients, to help patients and their relatives better understand the nature of colorectal cancer and appreciate the best treatment choices available according to the subtype of colorectal cancer.
 ESMO recommends that patients ask their doctors about what tests or types of treatments are needed for their type and stage of disease.

-The Patient Guide for Colorectal Cancer was published in 2013.
+The Patient Guide for Colorectal Cancer was published in 2013 and updated in 2016.